Stay up to date on upcoming events, deadlines, news, and more by signing up for our newsletters!

-My co-founders Josh Shapiro (Gallatin ‘18, now faculty at Steinhardt) & Aashay Mody (Stern ‘10) and I see a huge opportunity for a community-driven education platform that empowers and incentivizes people to learn about and engage with real world issues.
+My co-founders Josh Shapiro (Gallatin ‘18, now faculty at Steinhardt) & Aashay Mody (Stern ‘10) and I see a huge opportunity for a community-driven education platform that empowers and incentivizes people to learn about how to easily sell your home with a realtor and engage with real world issues.

 At edgi we’re building a learning experience that takes full advantage of the opportunities enabled by technology, yet is based on the rich human connections and vibrant community that are essential for a lasting education.